NationalSecurityAgency/emissary/README.md

 The keystore and keystore password are in the [emissary.client.EmissaryClient-SSL.cfg](src/main/config/emissary.client.EmissaryClient-SSL.cfg) file.
 Included and configured by default is a sample keystore you can use for testing this functionality.
-We do not recommend using the sample keystorein production environments.
+We do not recommend using the sample keystore in production environments.
 To use your own keystore, change configuration values in the [emissary.client.EmissaryClient-SSL.cfg](src/main/config/emissary.client.EmissaryClient-SSL.cfg) file.

 Standalone